Connect securely to back end resources from an App Service environment

 New-AzureNetworkSecurityGroup -Name "testNSGexample" -Location "South Central US" -Label "Example network security group for an app service environment"

-Restricting access to only VNet internal traffic is very simple with a network security group.
+Restricting access to only VNet internal traffic is simple with a network security group.
 The default rules in a network security group only allow access from other network clients in the same virtual network.

 The sample below applies a network security group to the containing subnet: